 Mediation Technique & Approach

-Simon Mediation’s approach is based on the highly-effective transformative theory of conflict, in which the most important aspect of conflict is the degenerated interaction between the participants.
-This provides a mechanism for clients to address their conflict on a meaningful and foundational level, in order to quickly improve their interaction so that a meaningful conversation can take place.
+Simon Mediation’s approach is based on the transformative theory of conflict, which acknowledges that the most important aspect of conflict is the degenerated interaction between the participants.
+Transformative mediation provides a mechanism for clients to address their conflict on a meaningful and foundational level, so that a meaningful conversation can take place.
 Simon Mediation’s method works well for any type of conflict, including divorce, business disputes, personal injury cases, and others.